ePages-de/epages-devportal/_posts/2018/2018-02-27-data-migration-into-a-galera-cluster.md

           MASTER_PASSWORD='NOPASS';
  ```

-If you dont have further databases to migrate, you might also just restart your galera cluster node after RESET SLAVE, for cleaning the replication configuration.
+If you don't have further databases to migrate, you might also just restart your Galera Cluster node after RESET SLAVE, for cleaning the replication configuration.

-Now old live-database can be shut down, and application can be pointed towards loadbalancer of your galera cluster.
+Now the old live database can be shut down, and the application can be pointed towards the load balancer of your Galera Cluster.

-Congratulations, you have successfully migrated your data to Galera cluster!
+Congratulations, you have successfully migrated your data to Galera Cluster!

-If you happen to have further database, feel free to repeat the process as often as you need to.
-Please notice that replicating into Galera will affect the cluster performance, especially during loading the replication dump.
+If you happen to have further databases, feel free to repeat the process as often as you need to.
+Note that replicating into Galera will affect the cluster performance, especially during loading the replication dump.

-Every scenario should be tested thoroughly on properly configured testsystem.
-Galera replication is a delicate construction and things can go awry when using unorthodox methods like extra replication discussed here.
+Every scenario should be tested thoroughly on a properly configured test system.
+Galera replication is a delicate construction, and things can go awry when using unorthodox methods like extra replication discussed here.

-## All's Well That Ends Well
+## All's well that ends well

-Having your live-data now running in Galera-cluster, you can be proud for eliminating yet another risk to your platform.
+Having your live data now running on a Galera Cluster, you can be proud of having eliminated yet another risk to your platform.
 No need to worry about faults on single components.

 Galera is no silver bullet.
 All components will still need normal maintenance, and you should still take regular backups of your data.
-Difference is however, that you may now decide more freely, when the maintenance should take place, and it will be invisible for the end customer.
-Except if they happen to read about it on a dev-blog article ;)
+The difference is however, that you may now decide more freely, when the maintenance should take place, and it will be invisible for the end customer.
+Except if they happen to read about it on a devblog post 😉.